 J.L.
-Hanson has defined Sole Proprietorship as, "A type of business unit where one person is solely responsible for providing the capital and bearing the risk of the enterprise, and for the management of the business."
+Hanson: "A type of business unit where one person is solely responsible for providing the capital and bearing the risk of the enterprise, and for the management of the business."

-Thus, 'Sole Proprietorship' form of business organisation refers to a business enterprise exclusively owned, managed and controlled by a single person with all authority, responsibility and risk.
+Thus, 'Sole Proprietorship' from of business organisation refers to a business enterprise exclusively owned, managed and controlled by a single person with all authority, responsibility and risk.

-Now you can work out certain characteristics of sole proprietorship form of business organisation.
+Now you can workout certain characteristics of sole proprietorship form of business organisation.